Analyses / CVX

 Is CVX a buy right now?

-Chevron Corp's current read is a Value / Income setup with 62 confidence over a 3-6 months horizon.
-Valuation: fair.
+Chevron Corp's current read is a Income / Value Cycle setup with 62 confidence over a 6-12 months horizon.
+Valuation: OVERVALUED (cyclical peak risk).
 See the full bull and bear case above, or run a live analysis for the exact entry, target and stop.

 Is CVX overvalued?